Deploy static apps to IPFS with GitHub Actions

 # With IPFS Desktop or Kubo

-If you have IPFS Desktop or Kubo installed, you can load with the local gateway exposed by IPFS Desktop or Kubo.
+If you have IPFS Desktop or Kubo installed, you can load the site with the local gateway they expose.

 For example, here's the URL for a given CID: http://bafybeicbpllqfrjfygcdwkz2q5prdtu4q7obmsqr2fkk5byn45rs24ypcu.ipfs.localhost:8080